 Returns INTEGER, a result code.
 The most typical value is 0x0000, indicating a successful operation.

-Arguments:

-AdvRpt byRef AdvRpt AS STRING.

-The advert report onto which the AD record is to be appended.

-nTag byVal nTag AS INTEGER

-nTag should be in the range 0 to FF and is the TAG field for the record. byRef stData\$ AS STRING stData\$ This is an octet string which can be 0 bytes long.
-The maximum length is governed by the space available in AdvRpt, a maximum of 31 bytes long. available ili Auvrpt, a iliaxilliulii oli 31 bytes lolig.
+Arguments: AdvRpt byRef AdvRpt AS STRING.
+The advert report onto which the AD record is to be appended. nTog byVal nTag AS INTEGER nTag nTag should be in the range 0 to FF and is the TAG field for the record. stData\$ byRef stData\$ AS STRING This is an octet string which can be 0 bytes long.
+The maximum length is governed by the space available in AdvRpt, a maximum of 31 bytes long.

 '''

+0

-0 AD with data '\01\02\03\04' was appended to the advert report
+AD with data '\01\02\03\04' was appended to the advert report

 '''